AakashDev-17/YogaBuddy-FRT-Internship-project/README.md

 **Project Description:**

 The website provides carefully picked yoga asanas and pranayamas for health problems which can be practiced by all age group to get relief from pain and maintain a healthy life.
-There is a section of QnA also that is actually a BOT
+There is a section of QnA also that is actually a BOT, which will help to communicate more easily.

 For making this website, I have used the following Azure services:
 1) Visual Studio Code:- I used this editor to make the HTML and CSS file.